Endermanbugzjfc/PacketLoggerGophertunnel/README.md

 # Start and End

-Although you can double click the executable to run it, I recommand you to run it from a terminal window.
-If you want to read the logs and crash dump after the app exits.
+I recommand you to run it from a terminal window rather than doubling clicking the executable file from your GUI file manager.
+This will allow you to read the logs and crash dump after the app exits.

 Press Ctrl+C to exit the app.
 Beware that it will not disconnect your player properly.
 I were too lazy to code that (might implement in the future)...